Skip to main content

 The first goes inside the five-phase framework.
 What specifically happens during Diagnose, Architect, Build, Activate, and Transfer.
 The artifacts produced at each phase.
 What the client sees and what is happening underneath.

 The second is on post-pipeline revenue optimization.
-The part most engagements skip.
-Activate is the differentiator.
+The part most engagements skip, and the reason the Activate phase is the differentiator.
 The post explains why, and what it produces.

 If the work fits your situation, the next step is a Diagnose conversation.
 Thirty minutes.
 No pitch.
 You describe what you have.
 I tell you what I see.
 From there, either there is a fit or there is not.